NICMx/FORT-validator/docs/logging.md

 ### Enabled

-Enables the corresponding log.
-If disabled (e.g. `--log.enabled=false`) none of the corresponding messages will be logged.

-The arguments of each log type are:
+Sets whether the corresponding log type is printed or suppressed.
+When `false`, the rest of the corresponding log type's arguments are ignored.

 - {{ page.url-log-enabled }}
 - {{ page.url-vlog-enabled }}

 ### Output

+Either `syslog` or `console`.
+The former sends the output to the environment's [syslog](https://en.wikipedia.org/wiki/Syslog) server (using the configured [`*.facility`](#facility)), while the latter employs the standard streams.
+(DEBUG and INFO are sent to standard output, WARNING and ERROR to standard error.)

-During the brief period in which configuration has not been completely parsed yet (and therefore, the validator is not yet aware of the desired log output), the standard streams and syslog are used simultaneously.
+> During the brief period in which configuration has not been completely parsed yet (and therefore, the validator is not yet aware of the desired log output), the standard streams and syslog are used simultaneously.

-Once the configuration has been loaded, all the log messages will be printed at the configured `*.output`, which can have two values:
-- `syslog`: all logging is sent to syslog, using the configured [`*.facility`](#facility).
-- `console`: informational and debug messages are printed in standard output, error and critical messages are thrown to standard error.

-> Syslog configuration and usage is out of this docs scope, here's a brief introduction from [Wikipedia](https://en.wikipedia.org/wiki/Syslog).
-You can do some research according to your preferred OS distro to familiarize with syslog, since distinct implementations exists (the most common are: syslog, rsyslog, and syslog-ng).

-The arguments of each log type are:
 - {{ page.url-log-output }}
 - {{ page.url-vlog-output }}

 ### Level

-The `*.level` argument defines which messages will be logged according to its priority.
-Any log message of equal or higher importance to the one configured, will be logged, e.g. a value of `info` will log messages of equal or higher level (`info`, `warning`, and `error`).

-The validator uses exactly five levels of priority (they're just some of all the syslog priority levels), but only four of them can be utilized in the configured [`*.output`](#output).
-These are their meanings and priority from highest to lowest:
-- `crit`: Programming errors.
-(These lead to program termination.)
-	- **This level can't be indicated at `level`**, since `error` and `crit` messages are relevant for an adequate operation.
+Only messages of equal or higher priority than `*.level` will be logged.
+For example, `--log.level=warning` will discard DEBUG and INFO operation messages, and log WARNING and ERROR.

+The available values are

 - `error`: A failure that can stop an internal task (e.g. a certificate has expired so the childs are discarded) or is definitely an operational problem (e.g. no more memory can be allocated).
+Also detected programming errors.
 - `warning`: Something suspicious, but not a stopper for a task.
-- `info`: Information deemed useful to the user.
+- `info`: Inoffensive messages that might be of interest to the administrator.
 - `debug`: Information deemed useful to the developer.
-Expect a lot of messages when utilized.

-The arguments of each log type are:
+Variants:

 - {{ page.url-log-level }}
 - {{ page.url-vlog-level }}

 ### Color output

-The flag `*.color-output` is only meaningful when [`*.output`](#output) is `console` (it doesn't affect to `syslog`).
-When the flag is enabled, the log messages will have the following colors according to its priority:
-- `crit`: <span style="color:magenta">CYAN</span>
+Causes the output to contain ASCII color codes.
+Meant for human consumption.
+Only applies when [output](#output) is `console`.

+Each color depends on the message's priority:

-- `error`: <span style="color:red">RED</span>
+- `error`: <span style="color:red">RED</span> (Critical errors are <span style="color:magenta">CYAN</span>)
 - `warning`: <span style="color:orange">ORANGE</span>
 - `info`: <span style="color:lightgray">LIGHT GRAY</span>
 - `debug`: <span style="color:cyan">CYAN</span>

-These are some examples of how the logs could be displayed when the flag is enabled:
+Examples:

 <pre><code class="terminal">$ {{ page.command }} --log.color-output --validation-log.color-output (...)
 <span style="color:cyan">DBG: Manifest '62gPOPXWxxu0sQa4vQZYUBLaMbY.mft' {</span>
 <span style="color:lightgray">INF: Configuration {</span>